freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 ---------------

 Compose a reply to the selected source in the text box at the bottom of the conversation view.
-You may send it, or leave it in the box without sending to save it as a draft.
+Click the paper airplane icon or press "Ctrl+Enter" to send a reply.
+Any replies you did not send will be discarded when you exit the client.

 Sources without reply keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the reply box for a source is grayed out, this means that you will be unable
-to reply to the source until they have logged in again.
-This is because system
+You may sometimes see the text "Awaiting encryption key from server" in a grayed
+out reply box for a source.
+This typically happens in the following situations:

+- A source has just contacted your SecureDrop moments ago, and the server has
-resource limitations prevented an encryption key from being generated for the
+  not created an encryption key yet.
+If you are logged in, the key will be
-source the first time they logged in, possibly due to a large number of sources
-trying to reach your server.

-This limitation is scheduled to be fixed in a future version of SecureDrop.
-Until then, you can use the Journalist Interface to `flag sources for reply`_.
-See your SecureDrop administrator for assistance provisioning a *Journalist
-Workstation* USB if you do not have one already.
+  automatically fetched as soon as it becomes available, usually within a few
+  seconds.
+At that point, the reply box will become available.

+- Your SecureDrop server is experiencing a surge of traffic, and the generation
+  of encryption keys has been temporarily disabled.
+You have to manually
+  `flag the source for reply`_, and the source has to log in again before you
+  can respond.
+This cannot currently be done from the SecureDrop Client.

-.. _`flag sources for reply`: https://docs.securedrop.org/en/release-1.2.0/journalist.html#flag-for-reply
+.. _`flag the source for reply`: https://docs.securedrop.org/en/stable/journalist.html#flag-for-reply

 Deleting a conversation
 -----------------------